marcduranxanco/t3f_api/documentation/api/user.md

 <a id="getusers"></a>
 ## GET /users/
-Get list of all users
+Get list of all users.
+Only available for Admin and superAdmin roles.

 **RESPONSE**
 **Status**: 200 Ok
 ``` json
 {